parikshithm/ML_CODES_UNSUPERVISED_LEARNING/README.md

 Based on the supplier profiles, develop concrete recommendations for business decisions.
 For example, if a "High Cost, Low Service" segment is identified, strategies for negotiation or seeking alternative suppliers can be recommended.
 Identify top-performing suppliers in specific areas.
 By following these steps, you can build a comprehensive understanding of your supplier base, enabling more strategic and efficient procurement decisions.

+Insurance Claims Analysis
+This project performs an exploratory data analysis (EDA) on an insurance claims dataset.
+The primary goal is to understand the characteristics of the data, identify potential issues, and prepare it for further modeling.

+📊 Dataset
+The dataset used is insurance_part2_data.csv.
+It contains 3000 rows and 10 columns with information related to various insurance claims.

+📂 Project Structure
+insurance_part2_data.csv: The raw dataset used for the analysis.

+Jupyter Notebook / Python Script: This file contains the code for data loading, initial exploration, univariate analysis, and visualizations.

+🔍 Key Findings from Initial Analysis
+Data Overview

+The dataset comprises 3000 entries and 10 features.

+Memory usage is approximately 234.5 KB, indicating a relatively small dataset.

+Crucially, no missing values were found across any columns, which simplifies the initial cleaning process.

+Data Types

+The features are categorized into:

+Numerical: Age, Commision, Duration, Sales

+Categorical: Agency_Code, Type, Claimed, Channel, Product Name, Destination

+Descriptive Statistics (Numerical Columns)

+Age: Ranges from 8 to 84 years, with an average of approximately 38 years.

+Commision: Ranges from 0 to 210.21, averaging around 14.53.
+The spread in values indicates variability in commission amounts.

+Duration: Shows a wide range from -1 to 4580.
+The minimum value of -1 is an anomaly that requires further investigation and handling, as a negative duration is illogical.
+The average duration is about 70.

+Sales: Ranges from 0 to 539, with an average of 60.25.
+Sales values also exhibit significant variability.

+🚀 Next Steps
+Based on the initial findings, the following steps are planned:

+Data Cleaning:

+Address the anomalous -1 value in the Duration column.
+This may involve removing the affected rows, imputing the values, or transforming them based on domain knowledge.

+Univariate Analysis (Visualizations):

+Generate histograms and box plots for numerical features (Age, Commision, Duration, Sales) to better understand their distributions, identify outliers, and check for skewness.

+Create bar plots for categorical features (Agency_Code, Type, Claimed, Channel, Product Name, Destination) to visualize the frequency and distribution of each category.

+Bivariate and Multivariate Analysis:

+Explore relationships between pairs of variables (bivariate) and multiple variables (multivariate) to uncover deeper insights, correlations, and prepare the data for predictive modeling.

+🏃‍♀️ How to Run
+To run this analysis, follow these steps:

+Prerequisites: Ensure you have Python installed on your system.

+Libraries: Install the required Python libraries using pip:

+pip install pandas numpy matplotlib seaborn scikit-learn

+Dataset Placement: Place the insurance_part2_data.csv file in the same directory as your Python script or Jupyter Notebook.

+Execution: Open the Jupyter Notebook or run the Python script to reproduce the analysis.